 - Remember to sell yourself – make sure you are knowledgeable about the course and enthusiastic about why you want to do it.

 Don’t make a panic decision

 Verbal offers are open for 24 hours, so you have time to consider your choice.
 Nicola Murray-Fagan, Head of UK Student Recruitment at Bournemouth University advises, “Going to university is a big step.
 You will be spending at least three years studying for your degree, so make sure that the university and the course you have chosen are right for you.”

 If you can’t get through keep trying and send an email.
 Clearing on results day gets very busy.
 Roderick Smith at Birmingham University explains, “Most universities will open phone lines for clearing from 8am.
 The peak time is between 10am and midday for us.
 We have around 200 lines with 70 people answering calls.
 If the line is engaged keep trying.”

 Consider going back to the universities you may have turned down before

 Jo Ladwa, Head of Planning and Admissions at Keele University says, “Don’t worry if you have applied to a university previously but declined the offer, generally, universities aren’t interested in past offers and you will not be at a disadvantage.”

 Some universities don’t advertise available places so if there is somewhere you really want to go and they’re not on the official clearing lists, it’s still worth calling but do this as soon as results are published.

 “Once you have accepted an offer through UCAS, then the university will help you with what to do next, ” explains Nicola Murray-Fagan from Bournemouth University, ” They will give you all the information you need about your course, accommodation and the support available.”

 Good luck and stay calm – you are not alone!
 Which?
-University reports that over 64,300 students successfully found university places through Clearing in 2015.
+University reports that just under 65,000 students successfully found university places through Clearing in 2016.